sidorof/flask-restful-dbbase/README.md

 And, if the issue encountered does not fit this package's approach, the original resource classes used with no loss of functionality.

 The design of Flask-RESTful-DBBase creates Flask-RESTful style Resources, but are derived directly from the SQLAlchemy model classes.

+# This version is not yet usable.
+More testing and coding is continuing.